-a) The Master of Sacred Arts, MSA
+a) Sacred Arts Program: Certificates, Diploma, Master of Sacred Arts, MSA

 §1.
-The Overall Purpose of the Master of Sacred Arts, MSA program
+The Overall Purpose of the Sacred Arts Program

-The chief aim of the MSA program is to provide a formation for those who wish to contribute to the creation of a culture of beauty in the Catholic tradition.
+The chief aim of the Sacred Arts program is to provide formation for those who wish to contribute to the creation of a culture of beauty in the Catholic tradition.
 It is further intended as a foundational program for those who wish to go on, through further specialized training, to become creators and/or teachers of sacred art together with those who wish to contribute as patrons of the arts.

-The MSA aims to impart to degree candidates, both through academic study and praxis (such as the studio courses offered), an understanding of what forms a traditional Catholic culture; an enhanced ability to apprehend beauty; and a proclivity to create or enhance the beauty in any human activity.
+The Sacred Arts Program aims to impart to students, both through academic study and praxis (such as the Capstone courses offered), an understanding of what forms a traditional Catholic culture; an enhanced ability to apprehend beauty; and a proclivity to create or enhance the beauty in any human activity.
 To this end the program includes the study of the history, theology, and philosophy of Catholic culture, with particular emphasis on the sacred arts including the working methods of artists.